dimanikulin/dimanikulin/DAGExistingSolutions.md

 # Headline
-Powerful Tools for Real-Time Architecture Analysis: Bionic.ai, Castsoftware, Axivion, and NDepend Offer Comprehensive Solutions
+**Detecting Architectural Gaps** with Automation: Powerful Tools for Real-Time Architecture Analysis: Bionic.ai, Castsoftware, Axivion, and NDepend Offer Comprehensive Solutions

 # Article description
 Discover how four cutting-edge tools—Bionic.ai, Castsoftware Highlight, Cast Imaging, Axivion Suite, and NDepend—revolutionize the way applications are analyzed and their architecture is maintained in real-time.